HiteshChandra001/ZIGATO_food_order_system/README.md

 - **Get User Profile**: Retrieve user profile information using a JWT token.

 ### Responses
-- **Successful Operation**: Each endpoint provides a success response with the relevant data.
+- **Successful Operation**: Each endpoint provides a successful response with the relevant data.
 - **Error Handling**: Appropriate error messages are returned for failed operations.